smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Proxy should set up Secondary Transport as soon as it is notified of available transport types for Secondary Transport and information that is necessary to set up the transport becomes available.

-During Version Negotiation, Core includes additional information in Start Service ACK frame to notify Proxy of the available transport types for Second Transport.
+During Version Negotiation, Core includes additional information in Start Service ACK frame to notify Proxy of the available transport types for Secondary Transport.
 At this point, Proxy can initiate setting up Secondary Transport.
 Because the additional information is conveyed in Start Service ACK, Secondary Transport is always set up after RPC service is started on Primary Transport.

-The available transport types for Second Transport can be configured through smartDeviceLink.ini file.
+The available transport types for Secondary Transport can be configured through smartDeviceLink.ini file.

 Note that some transports require additional information for configuration (for example, TCP transport requires IP address and TCP port number of Core).
 In such case, Proxy waits until the necessary information becomes available then initiates Secondary Transport.